NextAcademy/curriculum-nextagram-template/README.md

 **Create a `.env` file at the root of the directory**

 This project uses `python-dotenv`.
-When running commands using `flask`, environment variables from `.env` is automatically loaded.
+When running commands using `flask`, environment variables from `.env` are automatically loaded.

 When executing `python` scripts directly e.g. `python start.py`, environment variables are not loaded and will not work except `python migrate.py` _(read the script - `migrate.py` to know why it would load the environment variables `.env`)_